Ransomware in 2026: Understanding the Threat, Recognising the Signs, and Building a Resilient Defence

 Incident Response Readiness

 Even the best preventative defences cannot guarantee that incidents will never occur.
 Preparation separates organisations that contain ransomware incidents from those that suffer major disruption.
-Strong incident response capabilities, clear responsibilities, and rapid action enable faster detection, containment, and recovery.
+Strong incident response capabilities, clear responsibilities, and rapid action enable faster detection, control, and recovery.

 Advanced Endpoint Protection: Prima Secure and SentinelOne